Dover proved to be a challenge. After leaving her car in the

 “Upper Grumpsfield, Edith.”

 “Oh, Upper Grumpsfield.
-That was the name on the bus ticket in my jacket pocket.”
+That was the name on the bus ticket in

 “That’s right.”